gecio/gecio.github.io/docs/_imke/k8sapplications/runningapplications/index.en.md

 * How to create a service
 * How to delete an application

 Congratulations!
-You now know all required steps to start and delete applications in kubernetes.
+You now know all required steps to start and delete applications in Kubernetes.